-- Early Childhood and Lower Division students may be picked up at dismissal time.
-If Parent is picking student up early, student MUST be signed out in the Office. - Early Childhood Division students will go to our After School Care Program if not picked up by 2:45 pm.
-Lower Division students will go to our After School Care Program if not picked up at 3:00 pm.
+- Early Childhood and Lower Division students may be picked up at dismissal time (if Parent is picking student up early, student MUST be signed out in the Office). - Early Childhood Division students will go to After School Care Program if not picked up by 2:45 pm.
+Lower Division students will go to aftercare at 3:00 pm if not picked up at dismissal.
 Parents MUST sign out student from After School Care Program at the car drop-off lane.
 Preschool parents must use the lane closest to the building.
-Please stay in your car, be ready with your I.D., and show your BCS Name Tag on the windshield.
-The After School Care Sign-Out Staff will call for your child and help your child to the car.

-• If a student is not picked up within 15 minutes of dismissal time, the student will go to After School Care.
-The FACTS account will be charged accordingly (beginning at 3:01 pm).
+Please stay in your car, be ready with your I.D., and show your BCS Name Tag in the windshield.
+The After Care Sign-out Teacher will call for your child and help your child to the car. - If a student is not picked up within 15 minutes of dismissal time, the student will go to aftercare.
+FACTS account will be charged accordingly (beginning at 3:01pm).

-Bayshore Christian School provides space for outside vendors (Soccer Shots®, Techie Kids Club, Bricks4Kidz®, Music Lessons, Tutoring Sessions, etc.) that may have their own cost associated.
+Bayshore Christian School provides space for outside vendors (such as Soccer Shots®, Techie Kids Club, Bricks4Kidz®, Music Lessons, Tutoring Sessions, etc. that may have their own cost associated).
 Please note:

-- If a vendor-sponsored activity begins during the "30-minute grace period," After School Care charges will not be billed to FACTS account. - If a vendor-sponsored activity begins after the "30-minute grace period," After School Care charges will be billed to FACTS account. - Parent MUST pick up student in the car line like the After School Care procedure at the scheduled ending time of the activity. - If the parent does not pick up student at scheduled ending time, After School Care charges will be billed to FACTS account.
+- If a vendor-sponsored activity begins during the "30-minute grace period," After School Care charges will not be billed to FACTS account. - If a vendor-sponsored activity begins after the "30-minute grace period," After School Care charges will be billed to FACTS account. - Parent MUST pick up student in the car line like the afterschool care procedure at scheduled ending time of the activity. - If parent does not pick up student at scheduled ending time, After School Care charges will be billed to FACTS account.

-The After School Care Program ends at 6:00 pm sharp on each scheduled school day, unless otherwise noted or communicated.
-Special programming will be advertised, and additional charges may apply.
+After School Care Program ends at 6:00pm sharp on each scheduled school day, unless otherwise noted or communicated; Special programming will be advertised (additional charges may apply)

-After School Care (Daily): \$20.00/student After School Care (Monthly): \$240.00/student LATE Fee: \$15.00/quarter hour
+After School Care (Daily): \$20.00/student After School Care (Monthly): \$240.00/student

+LATE Fee: \$15.00/quarter hour